 Teachers are paid according to their years of teaching experience on a 16-step Teacher's Salary Scale.
 New teachers joining WAB will be placed on a step in line with their full-time teaching experience.
 Teachers who are in their first year of teaching will enter and remain at Step 1 for their first two years.
 The maximum entry for new teachers is Step 8.

-In addition to the net salary listed in the Teacher Salary Scale, teachers with Swiss teaching certificate will benefit from the following comprehensive package:
+In addition to their net salary, teachers with Swiss teaching certificate will benefit from the following comprehensive package:

 Teachers recruited from outside China will be provided with the following one time benefits in support of their relocation to Beijing:

 For more information, please contact email@example.com.

 Living in Beijing is an exciting adventure – both for single people and for families with children.
 There are many sports and interest groups, imported groceries, flashy night scenes, huge shopping malls and endless cultural events.
 You will be spoiled for choice.

 Foreigners living in Beijing should expect to experience culture shock – the language, the culture, the weather, the banking system - not to mention the traffic - are all unique to China and Beijing.
 Keeping a positive attitude, being patient and staying flexible will help you to progress from merely adapting to enjoying your new home.

 If you are serious about living and working in Beijing, start planning and be prepared.
 Find out as much as you can.
 Read up, and talk to people who have lived and worked in Beijing.
 The following resources provide extensive information that many have found useful: